Laastine/lukkarimaatti/README.md

 Hobby project which offers course data in easy to use scheduling tool.<br>
 Information is retrieved from [the official LUT teaching schedule info site] (https://uni.lut.fi/fi/web/guest/lukujarjestykset1).

-**Lukkarimaatti is currently hosted by LTKY, please contact LTKY's admin in case of problems.**

 **[https://lukkarimaatti.ltky.fi](https://lukkarimaatti.ltky.fi)**

 Compatible with newest Firefox and Chrome